-Eggs Benedict Casserole is an easy twist on a classic eggs benedict recipe and great to feed a crowd!
+This Eggs Benedict Casserole is an easy twist on classic breakfast and great to feed a crowd!

-If you’re looking to switch up your usual breakfast casserole, you’ll love this version!
+If you want to switch up your usual breakfast casserole, you’ll love this version!

 A Fave Egg Brunch Casserole

-Instead of individual servings of Eggs Benedict, this casserole version takes all the savory flavors of this breakfast stable and serves it up casserole style.
-Pop it into the fridge for a few hours (or overnight) and then bake!
-Drizzle with hollandaise (and add extra poached eggs if you’d like) for the perfect holiday meal!
+Instead of individual servings of Eggs Benedict, this casserole version takes all the same flavors and serves it up casserole style.

 - All of the prep is done the day before

-- there is only one pan to wash after breakfast (since all of the prep is done ahead)
+- There is only one pan to wash after breakfast (since all of the prep is done ahead of time).

-CASSEROLE The base of this casserole is English muffins and Canadian bacon (aka back bacon).
-If you have leftover ham, you can use that in place of Canadian bacon.
+Back Bacon – Canadian bacon (aka back bacon).
+Back bacon differs from ham as it comes from a different area of the animal.
+If you have leftover holiday ham, you can use that in place of Canadian bacon.

 How to Make Eggs Benedict Casserole